 (a) Offers for part numbered items may be other than exactly stated in the PID due to a variety of reasons such as administrative changes, engineering changes, reverse engineering, obsolescence or manufacturing enhancements.
 Contracting officers shall coordinate with product specialists for the review of an offer other than exact product.
-The product specialist will update the

-Material Master in accordance with any change to part number.
+The product specialist will update the Material Master in accordance with any change to part number.
 Solicitations and contracts shall include procurement note C01 when procuring part-numbered items.

-C01 Superseded Part Numbered Items (SEP 2016)
+C01 Superseded Part Numbered Items (FEB 2025)

+When the award identifies supplies by manufacturer's name, Commercial and Government Entity (CAGE) code, and part number, the specified item(s) are the only item(s) acceptable under this contract.
 If an item part number is superseded during the term of this contract, the contractor shall advise the contracting officer immediately upon determination.
 The notice shall include complete information on the superseding item form, fit, function, configuration, application, or physical nature.
-The contracting officer will determine whether the item is acceptable to the Government, advise the contractor within seven days, and modify the contract accordingly.
+The contracting officer will determine whether the item is acceptable to the Government, advise the contractor within seven days, and modify the contract accordingly. \\\\\